This article has been updated since it's original publication date.

 Good clinical practice (GCP) is an international ethical analysis and scientific quality standard for designing, conducting, and auditing clinical trials that involve the participation of human subjects.
 Investigators, sponsors, clinical research organizations (CROs), and institutional review boards (IRBs) must have a working knowledge of GCPs for assurance of the best protection of human subjects and the preservation of the quality, reliability, and integrity of the data.
 Learn about GCP audits below, or contact our experts for additional guidance.

-During the site feasibility and qualification process, the sponsor or CRO personnel will not only be checking professional credentials but also the ability and resources available to carry out the assigned duties of the site, both professionally and administratively.
-Not being compliant can lead to failures, delays, unrecognized adverse events, and most importantly, loss of protocol and data integrity.
+During the site feasibility and qualification process, the sponsor or CRO personnel will not only verify professional credentials but also evaluate the site's capacity and available resources to fulfill their assigned duties both professionally and administratively.
+Non-compliance can lead to failures, delays, unrecognized adverse events, and most importantly, compromise the integrity of the trial data and protocol.
 This could lead to a challenge of the clinical trial results by regulatory authorities.

 Experienced auditors will help identify potential risks and help to ensure that the compliance issues do not jeopardize the study.
-It is obviously useful that the clinical trial auditor has a good understanding of the clinical trial process and objectives.
-Of particular interest to a potential site is the site qualification process and compliance expectations before, during, and after the clinical trial.
-Of further importance to the site is the need to be transparent about the site responsibilities within the CQMP is also essential.
+It is crucial that the clinical trial auditor has a solid understanding of the clinical trial process and objectives.
+Sites seeking participation in a trial are particularly interested in the site qualification process and compliance expectations before, during, and after the clinical trial.
+Transparency regarding site responsibilities within the CQMP is also essential.

 CQMP requires each site to have a quality management coordinator.
-The quality management coordinator works closely with the principal investigator and the clinical study coordinator (CSC).
+This coordinator works closely with the principal investigator and the clinical study coordinator (CSC).
 The purpose of the CQMP is to identify and document the ongoing processes and activities that are used to monitor and facilitate quality protocol execution, including data collection and entry following study initiation.
 A good compliance organization can support the development of this CQMP for discussion during the clinical trial kick-off and initial investigator meeting.

-These site responsibilities are a serious part of the clinical trial process.
-The conduct of a thorough GCP audit will include the review of the information found in the CSC report.
-This CSC report is crucial to the GCP audit and contributes to a speedy site audit, but because the CSC requirement is not well understood with most sites and principal investigators, we will address this in a future blog.
+These site responsibilities are vital to the clinical trial process.
+A comprehensive GCP audit will include a review of the information found in the CSC report, which is crucial to the audit process and contributes to a n efficient and streamlined site audit.

 A meaningful GCP audit of a clinical trial will focus on the integrity of this process and the compliance of the site with all aspects of the protocol and the actions of each person who handles some aspect of the clinical trial.
 With the 21st Century Cures Act calling for more patient-centric analysis and real world experience during and after the clinical trial, it behooves clinical trial sites to understand the necessary quality standards compliance and to be organized and prepared for the GCP audit that is sure to come.